odubno/gauss-naive-bayes/README.md

 ```

-### Normal PDF
+### Normal Probability
 The Normal Distribution will determine the likelihood of each feature for the test set.
+Here we're using the [normal pdf formula](#normal-pdf-formula) mentioned above.

 E.g.

 As a quick example below, we're using Normal Distribution to determine the likelihood that 5 will occur given the mean of 4.98 and the standard deviation of 0.35.

-FYI, we're "testing" 5 against Iris-setosa: {'mean': 4.980000000000001, 'stdev': 0.34680810554104063} of the sepal width.
+FYI, we're "testing" 5 as the sepal width against Iris-setosa: {'mean': 4.980000000000001, 'stdev': 0.34680810554104063} of the sepal width.